 So what's a supermarket shopper to do?
 It’s not like you can just give up eating produce — and you shouldn’t — but if you're looking to reduce the amount of pesticides in your kitchen, there are several steps you can take.

-The Environmental Working Group, a nonprofit environmental organization which receives funding from organic food purveyors like Stonyfield and Annie’s Homegrown, just released its annual Shopper's Guide to Pesticides in Produce, which ranks pesticide contamination of 47 popular fruits and vegetables.
+The Environmental Working Group (EWG), a nonprofit environmental organization which receives funding from organic food purveyors like Stonyfield and Applegate, just released its annual Shopper's Guide to Pesticides in Produce, which ranks pesticide contamination of 46 popular fruits and vegetables.

-On top of the Dirty Dozen list?
-Spinach and strawberries.
+On top of this year's Dirty Dozen list?
+Strawberries and spinach.

-Also included on the list are nectarines, apples, grapes, peaches, cherries, pears, tomatoes, celery, potatoes, sweet bell peppers and hot peppers.
+Also included on the list are kale, collard and mustard greens, nectarines, apples, grapes, cherries, peaches, pears, bell and hot peppers, celery and tomatoes.

-But the USDA's annual Pesticide Data Program Report (PDP), found that "more than 99.5 percent of the samples tested had pesticide residues well below benchmark levels established by the Environmental Protection Agency (EPA) and 22 percent had no detectable residue."
+But the USDA's latest Pesticide Data Program Report, found that "nearly 99 percent of almost 10,000 samples of fresh, frozen and processed foods had pesticide residues below levels set by the U.S. Environmental Protection Agency (EPA).
+Most of these samples were of fruits and vegetables."

 He added that pesticide residues found on items like strawberries are relatively low and people aren’t usually eating them every day.
 “It’s a great idea to not be exposed at all, but it’s not realistic,” he said, noting that many Americans already don’t eat enough fruits and vegetables.

 If you don't have access to organic produce at all, there are plenty of conventionally-grown fruits and veggies that the EWG says showed much fewer pesticide residues when tested.
-The Clean Fifteen on this year’s list include avocados, grapefruit and cauliflower.
+The Clean Fifteen on this year’s list include avocados, sweet corn and pineapple.
 (See the full list here.)

 “In general, produce with a thick outer peel that you don’t eat is going to have less pesticide residue than leafy greens and produce with a soft, edible skin,” said Lunder.